"How Was Your Weekend?" Software Development Teams Working From Home During COVID-19: Methodology

 \section{Methodology}

-To answer the research questions, we distributed two surveys to full-time software engineers at a large software company in the United States.
+To answer our research questions, we distributed two surveys to full-time software engineers at a large software company in the United States.
 The company started working from home in March 2020 around the same time when Amazon, Facebook, Google, and Microsoft started remote work due to the COVID-19 pandemic.

 Figure~\ref{fig:methodology} shows a methodology flowchart.
 The first survey (WFH-Survey, Section~\ref{subsec:WFHSurvey}) collected qualitative data and was used to answer RQ1, RQ2, and RQ3.
-The second survey (Team-Survey, Section~\ref{subsec:TeamProductivitySurvey}) was built on the first survey and collected quantitative data to answer RQ4, RQ5, and RQ6.
+The second survey (Team-Survey, Section~\ref{subsec:TeamProductivitySurvey}) builds on the first survey and collected quantitative data to answer RQ4, RQ5, and RQ6.

 Both surveys were anonymous, and no personally identifiable information was collected.
 We emphasized the anonymity of the survey to help organically create a more-candid space for respondents~\cite{hewson96}.
-Respondents were invited to reach out to us via separate email if they had any questions, concerns.
+Respondents were invited to reach out to us via separate email if they had any questions or concerns.
 Both surveys included a filter question, in the beginning, asking respondents whether they were currently working from home to ensure they qualified to participate.
-The complete surveys can be found in the replication package.
+The complete surveys can be found in the replication package~\cite{courtney_miller_2021_4456041}.

-In both surveys, we asked participants about the change in perceived team productivity. \begin{itemize} \item Compared to working in office, how has your team productivity changed? (\QteamproductivityWFH, \Qteamproductivity) \footnote{We renumbered the questions for this paper.
-The prefix indicates whether the question belongs to the \textbf{WFH-Survey} or the \textbf{Team-Survey}.} \end{itemize} The responses to this question were on a five-point scale from Significantly decreased to Significantly increased
+In both surveys, we asked participants about the change in perceived team productivity: \begin{itemize} \item Compared to working in office, how has your team productivity changed? (\QteamproductivityWFH, \Qteamproductivity) \footnote{We renumbered the questions for this paper.
+The prefix indicates whether the question belongs to the \textbf{WFH-Survey} or the \textbf{Team-Survey}.} \end{itemize} The responses to this question were on a five-point scale from \textit{significantly decreased} to \textit{significantly increased}.